projects

 - ✅ Captions (as alt text)

-- ✅ Carousel posts (multiple photos)
+- ✅ Carousel posts (each photo as a separate record)

 Not imported: